Linarka94/smartadvice/README.md

 ### Installation

 Install [Node.js](https://nodejs.org/) to run project and open folder with project in terminal.
-Install the dependencies and devDependencies and build project :rocket:
+Install the dependencies and devDependencies, then build the project :rocket:
 ```sh
 $ cd smartadvice
 $ npm install